-- Backlight controls how long the backlight stays on after you make or receive a call. - Clock controls whether the time and date appears on the idle screen, sets the format of the time and date, and sets the year. - Contrast sets the contrast on the display.
-See "Seeing the Display Better" on page 90. - Language sets the language that your handset displays.
+- Palette changes the color scheme of the display. - Backlight controls how long the backlight stays on after you make or receive a call.

+- Clock controls whether the time and date appears on the idle screen, sets the format of the time and date, and sets the year. - Contrast sets the contrast on the display.
+See "Seeing the Display Better". - Language sets the language that your phone displays.